One question Multiple AI arguments One clear verdict

 High-stakes decisions, low confidence

-For real decisions — strategy, code architecture, research — one AI response isn't enough to act on confidently.
+For real decisions — strategy, research, pricing, career moves — one AI response isn't enough to act on confidently.

 🔄